| | |

 *This post may contain affiliate links and I’ll earn a commission if you shop through them.
 You can read my full disclosure here.

-Even with routine cleaning, linoleum flooring in general has a tendency to have the appearance of a dull floor over time but with proper care, the right cleaning products, and some occasional elbow grease you can keep these resilient flooring materials looking like new and make them shine again.
+Even with routine cleaning, linoleum flooring in general has a tendency to have the appearance of a dull floor over time but with proper care and the right linoleum floor cleaners, you can keep these resilient flooring materials looking like new and make them shine again.

 The Best Way to Clean Linoleum Floors